All Episodes

 Now, who would you rather have as president?

-You note none of this attention was ever paid to Barack Obama.
+You note, none of this attention was ever paid to Barack Obama.

 And we all know why.

-First, legitimate black presidential contender, history in the making.
+First legitimate black presidential contender, history in the making.

 Plus, he's a liberal Democrat, so he's inoculated against any of this.

-Because you see the template, the narrative is the Republicans equal rich sleazy businessmen.
+Because you see, the template, the narrative is the Republicans equal rich, sleazy businessmen, even though all the rich, sleazy businessmen donate to the Democrats now.

 And as I say, the frustrating thing is that you know this stuff is coming.

-Every election, you know it's coming, yet there has not been a defense prepared for it.
+Every election, you know, it's coming, yet there has not been a defense prepared for it.

-There hasn't been there doesn't seem to be anybody on the Republican side prepared to deal with this, even though everybody knows it's coming.
+There hasn't been, there doesn't seem to be anybody on the Republican side prepared to deal with this, even though everybody knows it's coming.

 What would have been wrong with an answer?